openedx/xblock-lti-consumer/README.rst

    * Set ``LTI Version`` to ``LTI 1.3``.
    * Set the ``LTI 1.3 Tool Launch URL`` to ``https://lti-ri.imsglobal.org/lti/tools/``

-4. In studio, you'll see a few parameters being displayed in the preview:
+4. In Studio, you'll see a few parameters being displayed in the preview:

 .. code::